CryptoCurrency

 "There are now more than 3000 cryptocurrencies in existence, with each falling into one of the three major categories: altcoins, tokens, and Bitcoins"

-In this article, we will explain the differences between these cryptocurrencies.
-We will also look at some of the common subtypes used for cryptocurrencies, such as ‘stablecoins’ and ‘privacy coins’.
+Here, we will explain the differences between these cryptocurrencies.
+We will also look at some common subtypes used for cryptocurrencies, such as ‘stablecoins’ and ‘privacy coins’.
+After reading this, you should understand all the significant types of crypto and differentiate between them easily.
+Let’s get started!

-While some do serve a similar purpose to Bitcoin, other cryptocurrency types such as altcoins actually encompass a wide range of different uses.
+The release of the Bitcoin whitepaper & its open-source code in 2008 laid the foundation of a new universe where thousand of a new world was yet to be founded.
+So, we got thousands of other cryptocurrencies and similar coding marvels to be created.
+These new coins are termed ‘alternative coins’ or ‘altcoins’ as an alternative to Bitcoin.
+While some has identical purpose to Bitcoin, other cryptocurrency types such as altcoins encompass a wide range of different uses.
 For example, Ethereum (ETH), the world’s first programmable blockchain, enables developers to build and deploy decentralised applications (DApps) and smart contracts.

 IOTA is specifically designed to be a new data transfer and transaction settlement layer for the machine economy and the Internet of Things (IoT).